PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 ## Industry landscape

-The "original" compiler used for the development of RISC-V cores is the GCC.
+The "original" compiler used for the development of RISC-V cores is GCC.
 However, LLVM offers a licensing scheme that is more appealing to the processor industry as it does not require the disclosure of critical vendor-specific intellectual property (IP) when distributing the software.
 LLVM-based compiler chains appear to be at the foundation of many market leader offerings and it is expected that this will also be the case for RISC-V / CORE-V solutions.

 ### Related efforts to be described

 The upstream LLVM tool chain projects already support standard RISC-V.  RISC-V support in LLVM is strongly compliant to the RISC-V specification, but relatively immature in comparison to other architectures as x86, Arm and MIPS.

-Currently LLVM does not support CORE-V specific features or extensions, and subsequently, its test suites do not include any CORE-V or PULP specific tests.
+Currently LLVM does not support CORE-V specific features or extensions, and subsequently, its test suites do not include any CORE-V or PULP-specific tests.

 Other toolchains available for RISC-V are:
 - the GNU tool chain for RISC-V, for which a CORE-V specific project is being set up within OpenHW Group;